 You are generally allowed to deduct the personal exemption for yourself, your spouse, and your eligible dependents.
-The personal exemption for tax year 2016 rose by $50 to $4,050, up from $4,000 last year.
-But with the new Personal Exemption Phase-out (PEP) the value of each personal exemption is reduced from its full value by 2 percent for each $2,500 above the specified income thresholds in the table above.
-It phases out completely at $381,900 ($433,800 for married couples filing jointly.)
+The personal exemption for 2017 and 2018 is $4,050.
+But with the new Personal Exemption Phase-out (PEP) the value of each personal exemption is reduced from its full value by 2 percent for each $2,500 above the specified income thresholds in the following table.
+It phases out the ability to claim the personal exemption completely at $389,200 for single filers and at $442,500 for married couples filing jointly.

 What This Means For You